Incentives Are the Key to Proactive Risk Management

-In the case of the doctor's office, they need information to treat the patient properly.
+In the case of the doctor's office, they need the information to treat the patient properly.
 A safety reporting form does not require the same detail as a safety reporting form.
-In the case of the doctor's office, the doctor doesn't care if the patient keeps coming back in and fills out forms again.
+In the case of the doctor's office, the doctor doesn't care if the patient keeps coming back in and filling out forms again.
 However, with employees reporting safety issues, employees don't want to spend thirty minutes filling out required fields just so management gets all the required information the first time.

 Very long, detailed safety reporting forms benefit management at the cost of your reactive and proactive risk management processes.
 No employee likes very long, detailed reporting forms.

 Management doesn't realize the harmful effects that these long, over-detailed, safety reporting forms have on safety culture.
-Employees will not willingly and satisfyingly fill out long reporting forms.
+Employees will not willingly and satisfactorily fill out long reporting forms.
 They may fill out the long reporting form once, but anytime a minor incident or close call occurs, these same employees are not interested in suffering for thirty minutes just to save management a few extra minutes on following up.

 - 5 Simple Tips to Improve Aviation Safety Reporting Cultures

 - Understanding Role of Hazard Identification Training and Safety Reporting Forms in Aviation SMS

 - Examples of Good Hazard Reporting Forms in Aviation Safety

 Recognition always goes a long way, no matter the context.
 Recognition could be:

 - As simple as a personal thank you or compliment

 - As daily as an informal interaction with an employee